-As important as it is for businesses to check in with their employees, it’s always possible to have too much of a good thing.
-While due in no small part to the global outbreak of COVID-19, it’s definitely more difficult to breathe down an employee’s neck in 2020, the virtual equivalent can be just as much of an issue.
+Of course it's vital for businesses to check in with their employees.
+But it's always possible to have too much of a good thing.
+The global outbreak of COVID-19, has definitely made it more difficult to breathe down an employee's neck in 2020.
+But even so, the virtual equivalent can be just as much of an issue.

-It’s hard to expect your team to have short turnaround times on projects if they’re constantly getting pencilled into video stand-ups and fielding messages asking for updates.
-Not only is micromanaging your employees a huge distraction, it also communicates a certain level of distrust that makes it harder for them to really give you their best work.
+You may expect your team to have short turnaround times on projects.
+But if they're constantly getting pencilled into video stand-ups and fielding messages asking for updates, that expectation isn't realistic.
+Micromanaging your employees a huge distraction.
+But it also communicates a certain level of distrust.
+This makes it less likely that employees will give you their best work.

 3: You don't facilitate two-way feedback